The following information are highlights from Environmental Health Officer, Jack Mallard’s presentation at the 2018 ARCH Annual Meeting

 If you plan on selling food to the public, all food must be prepared in a licensed kitchen.
 If your hall kitchen isn’t licensed, you can apply for a license through Health and Wellness PEI.
 Your kitchen must be inspected at least once per year.
 Here are some tips to keep your food safe:

-- The “danger zone” is between 4 degrees and 60 degrees.
-Any temperature within this range is the prime temperature for bacteria growth, which can cause spoiling.
+- The “danger zone” is between 4°C and 60°C. Any temperature within this range is the prime temperature for bacteria growth, which can cause spoiling.
 Always remember to keep hot food hot and cold food cold.

-- Hot food must be maintained at least 60 degrees.
-When reheating food, heat it to 74 degrees.
+- Hot food must be maintained at least 60°C. When reheating food, heat it to 74°C.

 - Only reheat food once.

-- Cold foods must be stored in a fridge between 0 and 4 degrees or in a freezer that is at -18 degrees.
+- Cold foods must be stored in a fridge between 0°C and 4°C or in a freezer at -18°C.

 - Keep working thermometers in all fridges and freezers.